franciscosargo/python-AcqBIT/README.md

 ```

 ## 3. Sync acqBIT Folder
 After Login, look for the acqBIT library under `My Libraries`.
-If present, simply right click on the folder and sync it with the local acqBIT folder created by the run of the acquistion application.
+If present, simply right click on the library icon and sync it with the local acqBIT folder created by the acquistion application.

-If there is no acqBIT library simply drag and drop the local acqBIT folder in the bottommost field dubbed `Drop Folder to Sync`.
+If there is no acqBIT library, simply drag and drop the local acqBIT folder in the bottommost field dubbed `Drop Folder to Sync`.